 Paid parental leave benefits will only cover an employee's pay up to forty (40) hours per week.
-During pay periods where an employee both works and receives paid benefits, paid parental leave will not cover more than the difference between hours worked and forty (40) \.
+During pay periods where an employee both works and receives paid benefits, paid parental leave will not cover more than the difference between hours worked and forty (40) .

-\Biostatistics employees: A maximum of 35 hours of PPL will be paid for full-time staff who work 35 hours per week for the university's Biostatistics center.
+Biostatistics Center employees: A maximum of 35 hours of PPL will be paid for full-time staff who are scheduled to work 35 hours per week for the university's Biostatistics center.
 Paid parental leave will not cover more than the difference between hours worked and thirty-five (35).